brainwipe/icar/books/core/Chapters as Markdown/ch3-background-2.md

 Where this is a problem is in the harsh manner in which Akarakians carry out their justice.
 For some minor crimes, Akarakians will be deemed unfit to be part of humanity and will simply disappear.
 Family and friends will not file a complaint and there are never any witnesses willing to testify - not through fear but through belief in the Akarakian way.

 ### The Codex
+- The Codex defined the Houses and Chapters; the role of Missionaries and Elders.

 Finished in 4307 the Codex is many things.
 It's the ultimate guide to Futurism.
 It's a blueprint for living a futurist life.
 It's a set of laws and it's a historical document.
 Although written over 88 thousand years ago, it is still relevant today as it always was.

 The most important part of the Codex is the Principia Akarakia.
 This is a simple to follow rule when dealing with any given situation.